chloealbright/DevHiveMind/Library/Frontend/React/Close vs Wrapper Components.md

 #### State

-The state starts with a default value when a Component mounts and then suffers from mutations in time (mostly generated from user events).
-It's a [serializable](onenote:Other.one#Serialization%20vs%20Parsing&section-id={CD0BD125-5364-4419-88DB-0D13D4F31B16}&page-id={FF98ADBC-AB2F-457E-A743-195AF759DF63}&end&base-path=https://mailcitytechcuny-my.sharepoint.com/personal/joshua_carpentier_mail_citytech_cuny_edu/Documents/Notebooks/Dev)* representation of one point in time—a snapshot.

 State, in short, is like a variable scoped to a function, the state object is where you store property values that belong to the component, When the state object changes, the component re-renders.

-A Component manages its own state internally, but—besides setting an initial state—has no business fiddling with the state of its children.
-You could say the state is private.

 State is managed within the component